New regulations require your consent to keep overdraft privileges. Opt-in today!

 How does it work?

 As long as your account is kept in good standing by making regular deposits of at least $400 per month and bringing your account to a positive balance at least once every 30 days, Incommons Bank will honor overdrafts up to the overdraft privilege limit on your account.
-Remember, the Bank's standard non-sufficient funds fee, also called "OD" or "overdraft" fee, will be deducted from your account for each transaction.
+Remember, the Bank's standard OD Overdraft fee, will be deducted from your account for up to and including three transaction each day.

 How do I know when I use the overdraft limit?